outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- Suppression of cell viability, induction of apoptosis, endoplasmic reticulum stress Activation of factor C/EBP homologous protein and caspase-12
 				- Tumour growth inhibition
-					Inhibition of epithelial mesenchymal transition by raising increasing the content of miR-1271 Increase in the UHRF1D-NMT3 A-TAp73/ANp73 pathways
+					Inhibition of epithelial mesenchymal transition by increasing the content of miR-1271 Increase in the UHRF1D-NMT3 A-TAp73/ANp73 pathways
 					Binding with mTORC2 and inhibit its kinase activity Reduction pAKT phosphorylation, block of cell cycle in S and G2/M phase